adarshramakrishna/geeksforgeeks/README.md

 ### 1. Scrapy

-[Scrapy][2] is used to download webpages from `geeksforgeeks`.
+[Scrapy][2] is used to download webpages from `geeksforgeeks` and `leetcode`.
 It makes it super easy to do so with its rules.

 Install it with `pip install scrapy`

 ### 2. Boilerpipy

 So you have the html files locally.
 But those html files have many other stuff you don't want.
 You only want... goodies.
 No problem.
 Check out [boilerpipy][6], it can remove all the unnecessary stuff like header and comments, leaving you with only the article itself.
 It has the functionality of Pocket or Readability you might be familiar with.
+However, I've found that it also removes the title of an article sometimes.

 ### 3. Pandoc